Policy goals: End the Dual Financial System

 - discriminatory insurance practices

 These services have exorbitantly high interest rates, fees, and terms that make repayment difficult.
-In fact, most payday and car title loans are designed to be rolled over multiple times, with fees and interest (triple digit interest rates) being collected with each rollover.
-These predatory products and services are actively marketed to Black and Latinx people.
+In fact, most payday and car title loans are designed to be rolled over multiple times, with fees and interest (triple-digit interest rates) being collected with each rollover.
+These predatory products and services are actively marketed to Black and Latine people.
 For example, there are more storefront payday locations than there are McDonald’s restaurants, and the vast majority are located in Black and Brown communities.
 Also, researchers have documented that large commercial banks marketed subprime mortgage products to Black and Brown borrowers, even when they would have qualified for a traditional mortgage.
 All predatory products and services must be banned!
 Help us identify the right policies that will put us on that path.
 Here are some ideas we have identified so far:

 policies for consideration:

 - Ban payday and car title loans.